cipherstash-archive/activestash/README.md

 These are the rules for when you _must_ re-index your collection:

-1. You have imported, deleted or updated data in the table that backs your ActiveStash model via some external mechanism, OR
+1. You have imported, deleted or updated data in the table that backs your ActiveStash model via some external mechanism.
-2. You have added or removed a string/text column from the table that backs your ActiveStash model _and_ you are using a `dynamic_match` index in your model

 ### When to Drop, Recreate and Reindex Your Collection